Federal Acquisition Regulation: Parts 1 - 4: General

 The role and operation of those involved as a 'team' in government procurement is defined in FAR 1.102-3 and RAR 1.102-4.
 The FAR system is intended to promote "teamwork, unity of purpose and open communication".

+Two agency-led councils, the Civilian Agency Acquisition Council (CAA Council or CAAC) and the Defense Acquisition Regulations Council (DAR Council), ("the two councils") have roles in coordinating revisions to the FAR which are set out in FAR 1.201-1.
+Membership of the CAA Council includes representatives of the various federal non-defense agencies.

 Part 3 addresses various improper business practices and personal conflicts of interest.
 Within this section, subpart 3.6 generally prevents government contracts being knowingly awarded to a Government employee or to an organisation owned or substantially owned by one or more Government employees.
 Similar wording was previously included in the Federal Procurement Regulations prior to 1984, with several GAO decisions confirming that an agency does not violate this subpart if neither the Contracting Officer not the selection officer has knowledge of such ownership or business connection.

 Ratification

 A ratification is the proper authorization by a contracting officer of an earlier procurement by a Government employee who was not authorized to do it.
 A ratification package has a legal memo that says an unauthorized commitment was made, that the commitment could properly have been done by contracting officers, and that funds were and are available for it.
 Other regulations and agency rules apply too, such as those from the Army discussed below.

 Ratifications are governed by FAR 1.602-3 (Ratification of Unauthorized Commitments), originally added to the FAR in 1988, which defines a ratification as the act of approving an unauthorized commitment by an official who has the authority to do so.
 Unauthorized commitment means an agreement that is not binding solely because the Government representative who made it lacked the authority to enter into that agreement on behalf of the Government.

 A ratifying official may ratify only when: